-If a door is open or incorrectly closed, the warning lamp & or ♥ on the instrument panel will light up.
+If a door is open or not properly closed, the warning lamp π or π will light up on the instrument panel.

 Depending on the vehicle equipment, a symbol may be displayed on the dash panel screen instead of the warning lamp.
 The indication is also visible when the ignition is switched off.
-The indication disappears around 15 seconds after the vehicle has heen locked.
+The indication disappears around 15 seconds after the vehicle has been locked.